 As the \$3 million threshold is not proposed to be indexed, far more individuals are likely to be subject to the proposed earnings tax over time, especially in a high-inflationary environment.
-The proposed tax increase will not just target the 'super wealthy'.
-As the superannuation system matures, the proposed new tax will hit the retirement savings of more and more hard-working Australians.
-This will undermine support for superannuation and strategies designed to maximise super balances, such as salary sacrificing.
+The Division 296 tax increase will not just target the 'super wealthy'.
+As the superannuation system matures, the new tax will hit the retirement savings of more and more hard-working Australians.
+This will include farming families, and small business owners, who may be required to sell up and lose their livelihoods as a result of the introduction of this new tax.

+We are also concerned this change will undermine support for the superannuation system and strategies designed to maximise super balances, such as salary sacrificing, as it erodes people's confidence in the rules that will apply in the future.
 Therefore, it is critical to ensure the settings of the Better Targeted Super Concessions are appropriate and in line with the intent of the measure, and work within the complex tax and superannuation system while minimising unreasonable unintended consequences for superannuation members.